bwsw/sj-platform/SJDocs/source/Tutorial.rst

 After that, the instance of a processing module aggregates response time and a total amount of echo/unreachable responses by IP per 1 minute and sends aggregated data to 'echo-response-1m' stream.
 In the fping demonstration example the data aggregation is performed with the processing module of a regular-streaming type.

-In the :ref:`fping-Customization` section we will tell you how to add two more instances to the processing module for calculating responses per 3 minutes and per 1 hour.
+In the :ref:`fping-Customization` section we will tell you how to add more instances to the processing module for calculating responses per a different period of time - per 3 minutes and per 1 hour.
 It is an optional step which allows adjusting the system to a specific aim and making calculations for different periods of time.

 Finally, the output module exports aggregated data from echo-response streams to Elasticsearch.
 The result is visualized using Kibana.

 The data are fed to the system, passed from one module to another and exported from the system via streams.
-Read more about streams under the :ref:`Creating_Streams` section.

 Platform entities can be created via Web UI filling up all needed fields in corresponding forms.
 In the demonstration task, we suggest adding the entities to the system via REST API as it is the easiest and quickest way.
 You can use Web UI to see the created entities.